SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 - Navigate to the **Execution Flow Template**<br>
 - Upload the Execution Flow Template
    - Click the **Upload** button.
-   - Locate the **Orchestration config folder** on your desktop.
-   - Open the `config_json.txt` file to view the orchestration configuration JSON.
-   - Either select all and copy the JSON, or paste the below JSON directly into the dialog.
+   - Either select all and copy the JSON from [config file](https://github.com/SAP-CLM-SL/ISLM/raw/main/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/GroundingFiles/config_json.txt), or paste the below JSON directly into the dialog.
 ```
 {
   "module_configurations": {